dstw/dstw.github.io-archive/_posts/2018-03-07-gsoc-with-gnu-wget2-part-i.markdown

 the leaks happen because either I lost the pointer to some allocated memory or are using the libmicrohttpd API wrong and forgot to `free()` some data structure returned by it.
+I analyze how the Valgrind check was failed.
+On my system which using Ubuntu/gcc, some tests are failed, while some not.
+Through this, I will analyze based some available pattern.
+Before I found that Valgrind check error, my work with test suite stopped at how I must deal with timestamp/modified properties in `test-wget-1`.
+Another test waiting to finish: `test-metalink` (looping undefinitely), `test-i-https` (https implementation) and `test-auth-basic`(basic authentication implementation).
 He also sees that ./configure always tries to link Libmicrohttpd.
 But Wget2 should not depend on that.
 It should try to add the linker flags *only* when trying to compile the test suite.
 The Wget2 binary should not use that flag.
 I